mrismanaziz/Reforestation/README.md

-## Whats a penguins favorite relative?
-Aunt Arctica.
+## I heard there was a new store called Moderation.
+They have everything there